mamunrushdi/Java-Developer/README.md

 by [Rice University](https://www.coursera.org/specializations/pcdp)
 where I've learnt basic of:

-	1. Java Concurrency:
+	1. Concurrency:
 		- Concurrency theory: progress guarantees, deadlock, livelock, starvation, linearizability
 		- Use of threads and structured/unstructured locks in Java
 		- Atomic variables and isolation
 		- Optimistic concurrency and concurrent collections in Java (e.g., concurrent queues, concurrent hashmaps)
 		- Actor model in Java
-	1. Parallel Computing
+	1. Parallel
 		- Theory of parallelism: computation graphs, work, span, ideal parallelism, parallel speedup, Amdahl's Law, 		      data races, and determinism
 		- Task parallelism using Java’s ForkJoin framework
 		- Functional parallelism using Java’s Future and Stream frameworks
 		- Loop-level parallelism with extensions for barriers and iteration grouping (chunking)
 		- Dataflow parallelism using the Phaser framework and data-driven tasks
-	1. Distributed Computing
+	1. Distributed
 		- Distributed map-reduce programming in Java using the Hadoop and Spark frameworks
 		- Client-server programming using Java's Socket and Remote Method Invocation (RMI) interfaces
 		- Message-passing programming in Java using the Message Passing Interface (MPI)